-- 1. Park the machine on a level surface, engage the parking brake, shut off the machine, and remove the key. - 2.
-Clean dirt and grime from the entire machine, including the outside of the motor housing.

-Important: You can wash the machine with mild detergent and water.
+- Park the machine on a level surface, engage the parking brake, shut off the machine, and remove the key. - Clean dirt and grime from the entire machine, including the outside of the motor housing. - Important: You can wash the machine with mild detergent and water.
 Do not use high-pressure water to wash the machine.
 Pressure-washing may damage the electrical system or wash away necessary grease at friction points.
-Avoid excessive use of water, especially near the control panel, lights, motor, and battery.

-- 3. Inspect the brakes; refer to Inspecting the Brakes (page 44). - 4.
-Check the tire pressure; refer to Checking the Tire Pressure (page 16). - 5.
-Check and tighten all bolts, nuts, and screws.
-Repair or replace any part that is damaged. - 6.
+Avoid excessive use of water, especially near the control panel, lights, motor, and battery. - 3.
+Inspect the brakes; refer to Inspecting the Brakes (page 44). - 4.
+Grease the machine; refer to Greasing the Machine (page 33). - Check the tire pressure; refer to Checking the Tire Pressure (page 16). - Check and tighten all bolts, nuts, and screws.
+Repair or replace any part that is damaged. - 7.
 Paint all scratched or bare metal surfaces.